algrebe/comicfs/README.md

 The client will construct paths such as /static/some-comic.cbz/01.png that nginx will serve out, unaware that some-comic.cbz is actually a compressed file.

+NOTE: while comicfs works on any cbz and zip files, when using with comicui it assumes a certain structure for comics: refer `example_comic_dir`.

 ```
 go get github.com/algrebe/comicfs